shanksCx/writeups/SecureBank.md

 Why this works:

 - In EJS templates `this` refers to the template context object. `this.constructor` is `Function` (or something that can produce a Function). `this.constructor.constructor('...')()` creates a new function from source code and executes it in server context — giving access to Node `process`, `require`, etc.(In case you've forgotten , i told you this like 2 and a half scrolls back 🙃)
-# Step 4: Safely turn RCE into useful actions
+# Step 4: Turn RCE into useful actions

 **Goal:** find the working directory and server entrypoint so we know where to look for files.